shruthits1/aws-prep/doubt-clarifications.md

 Server Name Indication (SNI) is an extension of the TLS (Transport Layer Security) protocol that allows a client (like a web browser) to specify the hostname it wants to connect to during the TLS handshake

 When a client connects to a server using HTTPS, it includes the hostname in the TLS handshake.
 The server then presents the correct SSL certificate for that hostname, ensuring a secure connection.

+#### **Elastic IP**
+An Elastic IP address is a static IPv4 address designed for dynamic cloud computing.
+An Elastic IP address is associated with your AWS account.
+With an Elastic IP address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account.